 2.2 Display of notices

-Notices (including results) will be displayed on the notice board outside Conwy Harbour Office (Race Office) and were possible at both Deganwy and Conwy Marinas.
+Notices (including results) will be displayed on the Conwy River Festival Website and may also be posted on the notice board outside Conwy Harbour Office (Race Office) and at Deganwy and Conwy Marinas.

 2.3 Communications by VHF